-- b) At this step, Market Participant portfolio factors are calculated separately for appropriately metered: - (i) scheduled and semi-scheduled generating units, scheduled loads and scheduled ADC faclitlies in each area; and - (ii) non-scheduled generating units and loads in each area. - c) At this point, any positive REF or LEF factors are set to zero.
-Although they represent helpful frequency support, the relevant ancillary service generating unit or load was enabled (and therefore compensated) for providing support during those periods.
+- b) At this step, Market Participant portfolio factors are calculated separately for appropriately metered: - (i) scheduled and semi-scheduled generating units, scheduled bidirectional units, scheduled loads and scheduled ADC faclitlies in each area; and - (ii) non-scheduled generating units, non-scheduled bidirectional unit and loads in each area.

-- d) A positive area portfolio factor for a Market Participant indicates the relevant portfolio had a net positive impact on frequency control during the 28-day period, and is set to zero so that the relevant Market Participant makes no contribution to the costs for global market ancillary service requirements. - e) Accordingly, final area portfolio factors will be: - (i) negative for Market Participants whose appropriately metered generating units,loads and ADC faclitlies within the relevant category and area (on a net aggregate basis) contributed to the need for Regulation FCAS in the 28-day period; and - (ii) zero for Market Participants whose appropriately metered generating units,loads and ADC facilities within the relevant category and area (on a net aggregate basis) alleviated the need for Regulation FCAS in the 28-day period.
+- c) At this point, any positive REF or LEF factors are set to zero.
+Although they represent helpful frequency support, the relevant ancillary service unit was enabled (and therefore compensated) for providing support during those periods. - d) A positive area portfolio factor for a Market Participant indicates the relevant portfolio had a net positive impact on frequency control during the 28-day period, and is set to zero so that the relevant Market Participant makes no contribution to the costs for global market ancillary service requirements. - e) Accordingly, final area portfolio factors will be: - (i) negative for Market Participants whose appropriately metered generating units, bidirectional units, loads and ADC faclitlies within the relevant category and area (on a net aggregate basis) contributed to the need for Regulation FCAS in the 28-day period; and - zero for Market Participants whose appropriately metered generating units, bidirectional units, loads and ADC faclitlies within the relevant category and area (on a net aggregate basis) alleviated the need for Regulation FCAS in the 28-day period.